iltrof/osumapdl/README.md

 python download.py mapsets.txt -o "whatever-new-folder"
 ```

-If you're having repeated problems with bloodcat, you can
+If you're having repeated problems with chimu, you can
-try raising the number of connection errors in a row
+try raising the number of errors in a row
 after which the script will die.
 This is done via the
 `--max-errors` option: